swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

 `.executableTarget`.

-A future tools-version will remove the warning and treat any target that is declared using `.target` as library target.
+A future tools-version will remove the warning and treat any target that is declared using `.target` as a library target.

 SwiftPM already passes different flags when compiling executable targets and library targets, and that remains unchanged.
 In particular, SwiftPM passes